Best Sand Wedge for Bunkers

 • Makes bunker play actually fun

-• Point-and-shoot with a square face and get out alive
+• Point-and-shoot with a square face and get out in one shot

 • Playable from most lies on the course